Kesha videography

-Kesha is an American singer, songwriter, rapper, and actress.
-She has appeared in 35 music videos, 8 of them being guest appearances.
+Kesha is an American singer and songwriter.
+She has appeared in 47 music videos, 12 of them being guest appearances.
 She has appeared in a total of 7 films.
 She has also appeared in multiple television shows such as Nashville, RuPaul's Drag Race, Jane the Virgin, Victorious, and more.

 She first made a cameo appearance in Katy Perry's "I Kissed a Girl" music video, though she was unknown then.
 Kesha declined to appear in the music video to Flo Rida's massively successful single "Right Round", to which she provided guest vocals to.

 In 2009, Kesha released the music video for her debut single, "Tik Tok".
 Her song "Backstabber" was scheduled to be the second single from her debut studio album, Animal, but it was scrapped in place for "Blah Blah Blah" featuring 3OH!3.
 The music video was filmed and was leaked online.
 In 2010, she released the videos for "Blah Blah Blah", "Your Love Is My Drug", & "Take It Off", all taken from Animal.
 She later appeared as a featured artist in the music videos for "Dirty Picture" with Taio Cruz and "My First Kiss" with 3OH!3.
 Later that same year, she released music videos for the songs "Animal", "Stephen" and a second music video for "Take It Off", dubbed the "K$ N' Friends version", which featured Jeffree Star, all from her album Animal.
 Lastly, Kesha released the music video for "We R Who We R", from her debut extended play, Cannibal.

 In the following year, Kesha released the music video for the second single from Cannibal, "Blow", which featured actor James Van Der Beek playing Kesha's comedic rival.
 She guest starred as herself in the Nickelodeon show, Victorious in the episode "Ice Cream for Ke$ha" where the main characters search for the letters to Kesha's name to win a private concert.

 In 2012, Kesha released a music video for "Sleazy Remix 2.0: Get Sleazier" featuring rappers Wiz Khalifa, T.I., André 3000, & Lil Wayne, though none of the rappers actually appear in the video.
 Instead, many other friends of Kesha's mouth the lyrics to the song, while Kesha herself only appears for a short time in the video.
 She released the music video for the lead single from her second studio album, Warrior, "Die Young" which depicted her as a cult leader in Mexico.